-The standard offer on this card (available on the RBC website) has historically been 15,000 Avion points upon your first purchase, and that’s what RBC is offering right now.
-While we’ve seen First Year Free waivers on this card in the recent past, that’s not available at the moment either.
+The standard offer on this card (available on the RBC website) has historically been 15,000 Avion points upon your first purchase.
+The annual fee of $120 is not waived for the first year.

-The annual fee could potentially be waived by taking advantage of another ongoing promotion – the unadvertised Visa Infinite “customer war” deal.
+However, the $120 annual fee could potentially be waived by taking advantage of one of RBC’s ongoing promotions – the unadvertised Visa Infinite “customer war” deal.

 Basically, many data points indicate that if you call RBC and tell them you are an existing cardholder of a competing Visa Infinite product (such as the TD Aeroplan Visa Infinite or the CIBC Aventura Visa Infinite), RBC will waive the first year annual fee on their own Visa Infinite cards.
 The success of this “customer war” trick seems to be mixed, and you might need to call in a few times to get an agent who knows about it.

-Since we’ve seen much better offers on this card until recently, I’d recommend waiting a while to see if any better offers come around on the RBC Avion if you aren’t in a hurry.
+A bonus of 15,000 Avion points on this card is okay, but not great.
+Since we’ve seen much better offers on this card (as high as 35,000 Avion points) until recently, I’d recommend waiting a while to see if any better offers come around on the RBC Avion if you aren’t in a hurry.

 With this card you’ll earn 1.25 Avion points per dollar spent on travel-related purchases and 1 Avion point per dollar spent on all other purchases.
 (It seems like the official name is “RBC Rewards points”, but everyone calls them Avion points anyway.)

 In terms of everyday spending, I’d say that the Avion card is a decent option for shopping at places that don’t accept American Express.
 Otherwise, I’d still go with a card like the American Express Gold Rewards Card for gas, groceries, and travel purchases or the Business Platinum Card for everything else.